SkretasLab/ProteoSeeker/README.md

 PROTEIN_DB_PATH="${PS_PATH}/parameter_files/docker/nr_part.fasta"
 ~~~

 2. <p align="justify">Move in the "parameter_files" directory and run the following script, which will create the parameter files needed to run the seek and taxonomy analyses.
 Before creating the parameter files, you can modify any of the files in the "cas_als/ca_run/SRR3961740", "cas_als/ca_run/DRR163688 and "cas_als/al_run/SRR17771278" directories which are used as the basis to create the same parameter files with the right paths, according to the host system.
 To perform the analysis based on identical factors with the ones set for the seek and taxonomy evaluation described in the [manuscript under review], certain modifications are needed in the parameter files associated with these samples.
 Firstly, set an environment to use COMEBin with a GPU.
-Secondly, make ProteoSeeker skip the screening of proteins without any of the seek domains against the sfpd searching for hits of low enough e-value.
+Secondly, make ProteoSeeker skip the screening of proteins without any of the seek domains against the SFPD searching for hits of low enough e-value.
 Thirdly, do not allow memory mapping for Kraken2.
 Fourthly, set the number of threads equal to 24.
 If none of these modifications are made, the results of the evaluation regarding the three documented and studied enzymes, which are described in the [manuscript under review], will be the same.
-These modifications were done to the parameter files in order for any user without a GPU or with low RAM or few CPUs available to be able to run the seek and taxonomy evaluation tests and skip the screening against the sfpd as each enzyme of interest contains at least one seek domain, thus saving time on each analysis.
+These modifications were done to the parameter files in order for any user without a GPU or with low RAM or few CPUs available to be able to run the seek and taxonomy evaluation tests and skip the screening against the SFPD as each enzyme of interest contains at least one seek domain, thus saving time on each analysis.
 To make these modifications, you should provide the name of an environment where COMEBin is able to run with a GPU at the option "comebin_env" and the path of the parent directory of "run_comebin.sh" at the option "comebin_bin_path", set the option "create_nr_db_status" equal to False (or provide no value) for the parameter files regarding the Kraken2 taxonomy route (meaning not the files containing the "cnr" or "mnr" or "sra_dbs" phrases in their names), set the option "kraken_memory_mapping" equal to False and set "thread_num" equal to 24.</p>

 ~~~bash
 python seek_tax_par_files.py